anderswb/addic7ed_fetcher/README.md

-"Small test application for fetching subtitles off of addic7ed.com"
+Small test application for fetching subtitles off of addic7ed.com

+Implemented in Python 3.4, GUI using tkinter.